"Now is the time for those who can, to step up and do something."

 Five riders going the distance for brain cancer.

-The one-day ‘House to House’ challenge is inspired by people close to the team living with brain cancer – and by the growing awareness sparked by Professor Richard Scolyer’s diagnosis.
+The one-day challenge was inspired by people close to the team living with brain cancer – and by the growing awareness sparked by Professor Richard Scolyer’s diagnosis.

-Shane Mattiske – a keen cyclist and a long-time supporter of Brain Cancer Australia – came up with the idea to use the ride to raise funds after learning a fellow club member had been diagnosed with brain cancer.
+Shane came up with the idea to use the ride to raise funds after learning a fellow club member had been diagnosed with brain cancer.

 He says now is the time for those who can, to step up and do something.

-The ride is taking place in depths of winter during the wettest August ever recorded, but Shane had no trouble getting Nicholas Leach, Patrick Lin, Darrin Tucker and Joel Xuereb on board.
-Together they’ll take on the cold and rain, aiming to reach Canberra around 6.30pm – and hit their $25,000 target.
+The ride took place in depths of winter during the wettest August ever recorded, but Shane had no trouble getting Nicholas Leach, Patrick Lin, Darrin Tucker and Joel Xuereb on board.

 “It’s going to be hard,” Shane said.
 “But it’s nothing compared to what people with brain cancer and their families go through every day.
-We’ll be thinking of them when the alarm goes off, and we’ll definitely be thinking of them when we hit 300km and have the final 60km push to Parliament House.”
+We thought of them when the alarm went off, and we were definitely thinking of them when we hit 300km and had the final 60km push to Parliament House.”

-Shane said the ride is about more than just a test of endurance — it’s about backing a cause that urgently needs support.
+Shane said the ride was about more than just a test of endurance — it was about backing a cause that urgently needs support.

 “Professor Scolyer has shown the difference that’s possible when the right research infrastructure is in place — the advances in melanoma prove what can be achieved.
 Brain Cancer Australia is building the same national research infrastructure in brain cancer to drive the breakthroughs patients desperately need.”